shariq1989/cookbook/content/recipe/french_onion_soup.md

 * Cheese: The classic choice is Gruyere and I personally do not deviate from that.
 It is the more expensive alternative, but so worth it when making this soup.
 However, if you're looking for a more budget-friendly cheese, you can substitute it with swiss, asiago, or parmesan.

+#### What equiptment do I need to make this recipe?

+You will need an Instant Pot, though you could easily make it on the stovetop with longer cook-times.
+You will also need 4 oven-safe bowls and a rimmed baking sheet to set them on.

 #### Is French onion soup vegetarian?
 Is French onion soup vegan?

 Made traditionally, no. However, you can make some easy substitutions that won't take away from the classic flavor of the soup: